EH…..WHAT’S UP DUCK?

 - Duck eggs are superior, especially for baked goods.

 - Ducks do not scratch and destroy the ground, they walk on top.
 They don’t destroy the garden as much.

 - Ducks are wonderful bug-catchers.
 They catch mice, too!

 - Ducks are more cold-hardy.
 (After all, what do they make jackets out of???)

 - Ducks are cuter.
 Of course, that’s a matter of opinion.

 All things considered, the verdict for us was DUCKS.
-Since then, we’ve raised three different batches of ducklings.
-First, Welsh Harlequins, at our home in Wellington.
-Second, Golden Cascades, here in Guffey.
-Third, also in the high country, a “six-pack” consisting of two Welsh Harlequins and one each of: White Layer, Cayuga, Fawn & White Runner, and Chocolate Runner.
-These are the ducks we currently have, and are hoping will begin to lay eggs for us as spring 2017 approaches.
+Since then, we’ve raised three different batches of ducklings and have begun raising the fourth in August 2019.
+First, Welsh Harlequins, at our home in Wellington, 2011.
+Second, Golden Cascades, here in Guffey, 2015.
+Third, also in the high country, a “six-pack” consisting of two Welsh Harlequins and one each of: White Layer, Cayuga, Fawn & White Runner, and Chocolate Runner – 2016.
+Our latest crew consists of 1 each: White Layer, Golden 300 Hybrid, Black Swedish, Rouen, & Silver Appleyard.